 Any flammable liquids and gases planned to be brought to, and stored onsite, will be discussed and agreed with the TO.
 The Contractor shall provide a suitable storage area and such materials must not be stored anywhere else on the Site.
-Any such area shall be in accordance with country specific guidance for example in the UK HSE Approved Code of Practice L 135 - "Storage of Dangerous Substances".
+Any such area shall be in accordance with country specific legislation. .
 Suitable fire mitigation arrangements will be made by the Contractor.